 4 Adjust the derailleurs and shifters

-Place your bike upside down and spin the pedals to check that gears shift correctly.
+Place your bike upside down and spin the pedals to check that the gears shift correctly.
 Make sure that the cable is in good condition and sufficiently fastened.

 5 Check the chain